 - It can help you lose weight.
 When you increase the colourful vegetables in your diet you also cause anti-angiogenesis to fat cells.
 And over time this will contribute to weight loss.
 Use the same chopping and cooking precautions as with cancer prevention.

 - The long cylindrical varieties of vegetables that make the best vegetable noodles are difficult to find in the grocery store.
 When you grow them yourself you can have a dependable supply and you aren’t subject to the vagaries of the market.

-- All of these 7 heirloom varieties not only make good noodles, they can be kept in cool storage through the winter, to give you satisfying noodle comfort between growing seasons.
-This is important because many of the cancer fighting compounds are water soluble and lost when the vegetable are preserved by canning or when they are chopped and stored in the freezer, exposing them to air.
+- All of these 7 heirloom varieties not only make good noodles, but they can also be kept in cool storage through the winter, to give you satisfying noodle comfort between growing seasons.
+This is important because many of the cancer-fighting compounds are water soluble and lost when the vegetable is preserved by canning or when they are chopped and stored in the freezer, exposing them to air.
 Preparing just before you are going to eat them, will ensure the maximum nutrition and benefit.

 - When you grow these heirlooms and save their seeds you are joining in an honourable ancient practice to ensure genetic diversity and survival of these heritage vegetables, as well as survival of the human species.
 Further, saving seeds from vegetables that you grow yourself gradually improves the adaptability of plants for your growing area.